NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/SpreadsheetTests/README.md

 not use ChatGPT even though the assignment instructions said that was an option.
 I chose not to use ChatGPT because I have heard that ChatGPT is an op and not good for asking for code.
 I moved the header comment to the correct location (under the namespace and using) so please look there for my header comment.
 I also only have one basic test for the constructor that is because all the other tests double as tests for the constructor.
+In accordance with what was said in class we are allowed to keep auto grader tests which I did.

 # Assignment Specific Topics
 Assignment 5: In the spreadsheet tests class I will learn more about Test Driven development.
 Learn to utilize/combine the appropriate